RedisGears/RedisGears/docs/redisai.md

 ### Objects

-`redisAI` module contains pythonic representations of RedisAI objects (further explanations about these objects is available in RedisAI [docs](https://oss.redis.com/redisai/master/)):
+`redisAI` module contains pythonic wrappers of RedisAI objects (further explanations about these objects is available in RedisAI [docs](https://oss.redis.com/redisai/master/)):
 * PyTensor - represents a tensor - an n-dimensional array of values
-* PyModel - represents a model - computation graph by one of the supported DL/ML framework backends
+* PyModelRunner - represents a context of model execution.
+A model in RedisAI is a computation graph by one of the supported DL/ML framework backends
-* PyScript - represents a [TorchScript](https://pytorch.org/docs/stable/jit.html) program
+* PyScriptRunner - represents a context of [TorchScript](https://pytorch.org/docs/stable/jit.html) program execution
-* PyDAG - directional acyclic graph of RedisAI operations (further details below)
+* PyDAGRunner - directional acyclic graph of RedisAI operations (further details below)

 Execution requests for models, scripts and DAGs are queued and executed asynchronously.